DavidWells/netlify-functions-workshop/_instructor/use-cases/8-sending-sms/README.md

-# Using functions for web scraping
+# Using functions for sending text messages

 This lesson will walk through creating a function to send sms text messages via [Twilio](https://www.twilio.com/).